Abby Cadabby

 Abby Cadabby is a Muppet character on the PBS children's television show Sesame Street, performed by Leslie Carrara-Rudolph.
 On August 14, 2006, Abby made her debut in the first episode of Sesame Street’s 37th season, when she moved into the neighborhood and met some of the Street's residents.
 On the day of her debut, her wand broke; Big Bird told her to take her wand to the Fix-It Shop where Maria would fix it.
 Season 40 features her CGI animated recurring segments titled Abby's Flying Fairy School which was adapted into a proper spin-off.
 She is also currently the host of another spin-off Abby's Amazing Adventures, with her stepbrother Rudy, which debuted in 2018.

 Her name is a play on words of the magic word Abracadabra.
 Abby's magical powers are limited to popping in and out of thin air, floating when she's happy, and turning things into pumpkins.
-She has pink skin, hair, and freckles.
+She has pink skin, hair, and freckles (which are gone and retrieved in episode 4199).
 Although familiar with the world of fairy tales, Abby is astounded by such basic learning skills as drawing letters or counting, prompting her catchphrase "That's so magic!"
 She frequently uses her wand cell phone to call her mother.
 When she's asked to return home, she says that she's "gotta poof".
 She can speak Dragonfly and Butterfly and is teaching Rosita these languages, while Rosita teaches her Spanish.
 Along with Baby Bear, Abby begins attending school in a 2006 episode at the Storybook Community School, where Mrs. Goose is the teacher and other fairy tale characters like Hansel and Gretel are her classmates.
 Her mother being the fairy godmother, went to that school and had the same teacher.
 In 2020 on Sesame Street in Communities, Abby was shown going to online Pre-School, but is obviously a different school as she has a different teacher and Elmo, who is her best friend, is now one of her classmates.